kaleem-peeroo/AutoPerf/README.md

 - [ ]  Deal with the situation where several consecutive tests have failed - the machines could be off
 - [ ]  Notify remotely when something has gone wrong
 - [ ]  Continue a previous test campaign if it was interrupted
-- [ ]  Rerun tests up to 3 times just in case something went wrong that isn't related to the test itself (e.g. can't access the slave machines)
+- [ ]  Rerun tests up to 3 times just in case something went wrong that isn"t related to the test itself (e.g. can"t access the slave machines)

 # Features